A new dollar coin was released to the public on

 rolls.
 Good luck.
 In the 1979-S and 1981-S Proof sets, the majority of

 the dollar coins bear a filled-in “S” mint mark, resembling

 a blob rather than a letter.
 Coins with this characteristic are

 called Type I dollars.
-The name is carried over to the
+The name is carried

 itself, hence it is called a Type I Proof set.
 Type II dollars have a

 clear “S” mint mark and are not nearly as prevalent.
 Interestingly,

 1981-S Type II dollars have doubled in value in recent years.

 Dollar collectors are looking for coins with Full Talons, much in the same way